andonisaenz/ML-AI-Projects/README.md

 ### 📂 Dataset

-The dataset contains employee information such as demographics, job role, performance, and satisfaction indicators.
+The dataset `AbandonoEmpleados.csv` contains employee information such as demographics, job role, performance, and satisfaction indicators.
 It was used to perform exploratory data analysis and train predictive models.